Fuel to Go Muffins

 - Mix together flour, sugar, cinnamon, baking powder and salt in a large bowl.

-- Add dried fruit, coconut, seeds,raisins, crushed pineapple, apple and carrots.
+- Add the dried fruit, coconut, seeds, raisins, crushed pineapple, apple and carrots.
 Stir to combine.

-- In separate bowl whisk eggs with oil and vanilla.
+- In a separate bowl whisk the eggs with the oil and vanilla.

-- Combine this mixture with dry ingredients and blend well.
-This will be very thick.
+- Combine the egg mixture with the dry ingredients and blend well.
+This batter will be very thick.

-- Bake at 350 degrees for 30-35 minutes.
-Tops nicely browned and tops crusty looking.
+- Bake at 350º F for 30-35 minutes.
+The tops should be golden brown and crispy looking.

 Notes